Buick Special: 1968–1969

 The Special nameplate was used on lower-priced intermediate-sized Buicks through the 1969 model year.
 In 1968 and 1969, the Buick Special was dropped and only Special Deluxes were manufactured.
 In 1970, the end of the Special came about when the Special Deluxe was dropped too in favor of the slightly upscale Buick Skylark.

 The 1968 model year was one of significant change for the Buick Special and Skylark.
 Although still using the same basic chassis, all of GM's mid-sized cars adopted a policy of using two different length wheelbases.
 Two-door models used a shorter wheelbase of 112 in, while four-door models used a longer wheelbase of 116 in (the Buick Sport Wagon and Oldsmobile Vista Cruiser used an even longer wheelbase of 121 in).
 All of GM's mid-sized cars received all-new sheet metal, incorporating a semi-fastback appearance, which was a revival of a streamlining on all GM products from 1942 until 1950 as demonstrated on the Buick Super Club Coupe (sedanette).
 More Federally mandated safety features improved occupant protection and accident avoidance, including side marker lights, shoulder belts (on all models built after January 1, 1968), and parking lights that illuminated with headlights.

 In a reshuffling of models in the lineup, the Special Deluxe replaced the previous Special.
 The Skylark nameplate was shuffled down a notch to replace the previous Special Deluxe.
 The previous Skylark was replaced by a new Skylark Custom.

 The Special Deluxe was available as a pillared two-door coupe, a pillared four-door sedan, or a 2-row station wagon.

 The previous V6 was discontinued and the associated tooling was sold to Kaiser Industries, which used the V6 in its Jeep trucks and sport utility vehicles.
-The base engine in the Buick Special (and Buick Skylark) coupes & sedans) became a 250-cubic-inch 250 cuin Chevrolet I6, that produced 155 hp at 4200 rpm using a single-barrel Rochester carburetor.
+The base engine in the Buick Special (and Buick Skylark) coupes & sedans) became a 250 cuin Chevrolet I6, that produced 155 hp at 4200 rpm using a single-barrel Rochester carburetor.

 Optional on the Special Deluxe coupe & sedan and standard on the Special Deluxe station wagon was a new 350-cubic-inch V8 derived from the 340, using a two-barrel Rochester carburetor that produced 230 hp at 4400 rpm.
 Optional on the Special Deluxe was a 350-cubic-inch V8 using a four-barrel Rochester carburetor that produced 280 hp at 4600 rpm.
 The Buick Special name was dropped after the 1969 model year.
 A locking steering column with a new, rectangular ignition key became standard on all 1969 GM cars (except Corvair), one year ahead of the Federal requirement.

 For 1970, the Buick Skylark name was moved down another notch, replacing the previous entry-level Buick Special.